elixir-lang/elixir-lang.github.com/_posts/2021-05-19-elixir-v1-12-0-released.markdown

 <script type="text/javascript" src="https://asciinema.org/a/4l1ORaVDVdHB7Gi5DccIYFgSL.js" data-rows="20" id="asciicast-4l1ORaVDVdHB7Gi5DccIYFgSL" async></script><noscript><p><a href="https://asciinema.org/a/4l1ORaVDVdHB7Gi5DccIYFgSL">See the example in asciinema</a></p></noscript>

 Finally, note Rebar v2 no longer works on Erlang/OTP 24+.
-Mix defaults to Rebar v3 since v1.4, so no changes should be necessary by the huge majority of developers.
+Mix defaults to Rebar v3 since Elixir v1.4, so no changes should be necessary by the vast majority of developers.
 However, if you are explicitly setting `manager: :rebar` in your dependency, you want to move to Rebar v3 by removing the `:manager` option.
 Compatibility with unsupported Rebar versions will be removed from Mix in the future.

 ## Stepped ranges